 For us, highlighting the origins of foods is a key marketing strategy.
 Omaha Steaks is a case in point.
 Retail grocery and food service brands are also built on benefits like good taste, improved health, and more recently, humane animal care and environmental benefits.

-In developing the Massena Farms brand of specialty beef for Omaha area markets, we intend to emphasize our local origins, humane treatment and pasture-based production methods.
+In developing the Raised Free brand, we intend to emphasize our local origins, humane treatment and pasture-based production methods.
 We will investigate consumers’ response to antibiotic, hormone, and GMO-free production methods.

 To date, consumer preferences and price points for specialty beef have not been systematically tested for their effects on farm profits, particularly cow-calf profits.
 Valid and reliable consumer research will require adequate sample sizes for both cattle and consumers.